aidrabd/clong/README.md

 # Reference Implementation
 The model uses the Escherichia coli BW25113 strain as a reference, which contains 29 gene classes.
 Predictions in other strains are compared against this reference set.

+# Usage in Probiotic Development
-Screening potential probiotic strains
+- Screening potential probiotic strains
-Identifying genetic modifications for enhanced probiotic effects Evaluating strain safety and resistance mechanisms
+- Identifying genetic modifications for enhanced probiotic effects
+- Evaluating strain safety and resistance mechanisms